LUMI-O¶

 - Metadata: Both buckets and objects have metadata specific to them.
 The metadata of a bucket specifies e.g., the access rights to the bucket.
 While traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata.

 Objects are managed through simple atomic operations.
 One can put an object in the object storage, get its content, copy an object or delete an object.
-But contrary to a file in Lustre, the object cannot be modified: One cannot simply change a part of the content, but the object needs to be replaced with a new object.
+But contrary to a file e.g. in the Lustre filesystem, the object in LUMI-O cannot be modified: One cannot simply change a part of the content of an object.
+To edit an object, it needs to be replaced with a new object.

-In LUMI-O, one LUMI project is considered as one user account, i.e. by default all project members have the same access rights to the data stored in LUMI-O by the project.
+With LUMI-O, one LUMI project is considered as one user account, i.e. by default all project members have the same user rights to all the data that is stored in LUMI-O for the project.

 LUMI-O vs Amazon S3¶

 LUMI-O is an S3 compatible storage solution.
 However, this does not mean that the system is the same as the "Amazon S3 Cloud Storage".
-The interface for reading and writing data is exactly the same, but AWS has a bunch of additional features, like self-service provisioning of IAM users, life cycle configuration and write once, read many functionality, which are not really part of "just" s3 storage.
+The interface for reading and writing data is exactly the same, but AWS has a bunch of additional features which are not really part of "just" s3 storage, like self-service provisioning of IAM users, life cycle configuration and write once, read many functionality.

 It's worth keeping the above in mind, as many people use S3 and Amazon S3 interchangeably when writing guides or instructions.